Before you complete the application for this program you must read and understand these Design Requirements as well as the Terms and Conditions.

 What to Include in Your Design

-Your drawing must comply with the following:
+Your design must comply with the following:

 - Your design MUST include your name and the street address of the project, so we are able to match your drawing with your application

-- If the full names of the plants will not fit on the drawing, feel free to use a code for the plants on the drawing, adding the associated plant names on a separate piece of paper.
+- If the full names of the plants will not fit on the design, feel free to use a code for the plants on the drawing, adding the associated plant names on a separate piece of paper.

 Helpful Tips for Landscaping